NixLine-org/nixline-baseline/README.md

 Successful tests complete dry-runs with detected languages and governance files.
 Warnings about binary files or permission issues are acceptable.
 Errors about invalid configuration or missing required files must be fixed before migration.

 #### Edge Case Testing
-The migration tool gracefully handles empty repositories by creating universal packs only, skips binary files with warnings, provides clear error messages for permission issues, and handles malformed config files without failing.
+The migration tool gracefully handles empty repositories by creating universal packs only, skips binary files with warnings, provides clear error messages for permission issues and handles malformed config files without failing.

 See the [test-governance-migration.yml reusable workflow](https://github.com/NixLine-org/.github/blob/main/.github/workflows/test-governance-migration.yml) for a complete test workflow implementation.